Achievable logoAchievable logo

 Layers of skin showing epidermis dermis and hypodermis with accessory structure

-Hair and nails are formed predominantly from keratin, a tough protein that reinforces their protective role.
-The high concentration of keratin and lipids in the epidermis renders the skin relatively impermeable to water, minimizing water loss and safeguarding the internal environment.
+Hair and nails are formed predominantly from keratin, a tough protein that supports their protective role.
+The high concentration of keratin and lipids in the epidermis makes the skin relatively impermeable to water, which helps minimize water loss and protect the internal environment.

 Functions in homeostasis and osmoregulation

-With respect to water homeostasis, the skin’s keratinized outer layers insulate against water loss, while sweat aids in osmoregulation by excreting salts and nitrogenous wastes such as urea, uric acid, and ammonia.
+In water homeostasis, the skin’s keratinized outer layers reduce water loss.
+Sweat also contributes to osmoregulation by excreting salts and nitrogenous wastes such as urea, uric acid, and ammonia.

 Functions in thermoregulation

-Thermoregulation also relies on erectile musculature in the dermis that raises hairs for better insulation (hairs trap air near the body for warmth) and a fat layer (hypodermis) that provides further warmth.
+Erectile musculature in the dermis raises hairs for better insulation (hairs trap air near the body for warmth), and the fat layer (hypodermis) provides additional insulation.

 Sweat glands in the dermis release fluid for evaporative cooling, and surface capillaries adjust heat loss through vasoconstriction or vasodilation.